 Appointment to the Thunder Bay Port Authority

-OTTAWA, Feb.
-14, 2013 /CNW/ - The Honourable Denis Lebel, Minister of Transport, Infrastructure and Communities, today announced the appointment of Mr. Murray Walberg to the board of the Thunder Bay Port Authority for a term of three years.
+OTTAWA, June 13, 2013 /CNW/ - The Honourable Denis Lebel, Minister of Transport, Infrastructure and Communities, Minister of the Economic Development Agency of Canada for the Regions of Quebec and Minister of Intergovernmental Affairs, today announced the appointment of Mr. Emilio F. Rigato to the board of directors of the Thunder Bay Port Authority for a three year term.

 The Thunder Bay Port Authority is the Canada Port Authority (CPA) established to manage the Port of Thunder Bay under the Canada Marine Act.
 Eighteen CPAs now make up Canada's national port system.
 The CPAs are non-share capital corporations incorporated under the Canada Marine Act and are of strategic significance to Canada's trade.
 Their effective operation contributes to Canada's global competitiveness as a trading nation.